5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks: Experimental Results

-As for the previous case, we run different tests for the different configurations considered, i.e., $10$, $20$, and $30$\:Mbps.
 The history of the throughput of previous tests (which serves as a baseline) is shown in solid lines, with the shaded areas representing the variance of the tests.
 The latest test to compare with the result history is shown with dashed lines.
 After performing the automated tests, \name compares the performance of the most recent test with the test history for the same configuration.
-If the performance of each test falls within the shaded areas of the test history for the same configuration, the test is marked as successful (an example of a successful test is shown in Figure~\ref{fig:build-comparison}, right).
+If the performance of each test falls within the shaded areas of the test history for the same configuration, the test is marked as successful (e.g., test of Figure~\ref{fig:build-comparison}, right).
 Otherwise, the test is marked as unsuccessful (Figure~\ref{fig:build-comparison}, left).
+By performing such comparison, \name can flag tests as \textit{passed} or \textit{failed,} which will lead to automatically generated reports in future extensions.